gonzalomarcote/take-home-assessment/README.md

   type: LoadBalancer
 ```

-And implement a healthcheck for deployment.
+And implement a healthcheck for the deployment pods.
 For example:
 ```
 livenessProbe:
   httpGet: